dexecutor/dexecutor-examples/README.md

     +----------+   +----------+     +----------+        +----------+

-For simplicity lets assume that tasks represented as follows
+For simplicity lets assume that tasks are represented as follows

   ```